julyvee/julyvee.github.io/_posts/2023-03-15-retrospective-not-regrettospective.markdown

 An ice breaker at the beginning of the retro is a magnificent way to increase participation later on.
 Since ice breakers are positive and non-controversial, they can help people relax and feel more comfortable participating.
 Everyone gets the opportunity to share something, and there is no wrong answer.
 It's also a good opportunity to turn on the camera and connect with your team.
 If people feel positive and connected, they are much more likely to share their thoughts during the actual retro.

-### Inclusivity
+### Being Inclusive

 People are different, this is a fact of life.
-At the same time it is natural for humans to project ourselves onto others, and judge other people more harshly for their perceived shortcomings than we judge ourselves: "If this activity is fun for me, it must be fun for you too, right?" - "This person not participating means they are lazy, but when I'm not participating, it's for a good reason, because I'm distracted by personal problems, I have construction noise in my home or I'm not getting an opportunity to share because other's always jump in first and I don't want to interrupt" -  "This is the way we always do retros and you have to find a way to make your voice heard.".
+At the same time it is natural for humans to project ourselves onto others, and judge other people more harshly for their perceived shortcomings than we judge ourselves: "If this activity is fun for me, it must be fun for you too, right?" - "This person not participating means they are lazy, but when I'm not participating, it's for a good reason, because I'm distracted by personal problems, I have construction noise in my home or I'm not getting an opportunity to share because other's always jump in first and I don't want to interrupt" -  "This is the way we always do retros and you have to find a way to make your voice heard."

 Especially the last one is a fallacy, because it's your goal as the facilitator to gather everyone's perspective, so you should enable and encourage them to share.
 Blaming and judging a retro participant won't make it easier for them to participate and it won't make your retros better.
 The sooner you accept that people are naturally different, the sooner you can adapt your retrospectives to be more inclusive and get everyone's input instead of forcing people to adhere to your personal style in order to participate properly.
 This will make your retro results more meaningful and sustainable.